filecoin-project/filecoin-docs/docs/project/README.md

 ## Research

-Learn about the ongoing work to design and build the predicates that enable Filecoin by exploring our [research repo on GitHub](https://github.com/filecoin-project/research).
+Learn about the ongoing work to design the predicates that enable Filecoin by exploring our [Filecoin Research website](https://research.filecoin.io/).

 ## Related projects